jamiecoleman92/katacoda-scenarios/kubehealth/step1.md

 `kubectl get pods`{{execute}}

-You should see 0/1 besides the status **not ready**.
-This will change to 1/1 when your microservices is fully deployed and waiting for requests.
-Once this has happened you can move on to the next step.
+The microservices are fully deployed and ready for requests when the `READY` column indicates `1/1` for each deployment.
+Repeat the previous command until all deployments are ready before continuing to the next step.